Worker Screening Requirements

 - your employer has agreed for you to work before a final decision is made

-- your employer has developed a written risk management plan addressing the risk of harm to people with disability
+- your employer has a written risk management plan addressing the risk of harm to people with disability

-- you have applied for a clearance, and the NDIS worker screening unit has provided you with a formal written notice confirming that you have made an application
+- the screening unit in your state or territory has provided you with a formal written notice confirming that you have made an application